m2web/word-to-web/readme.md

 cp images/ ../w2wdemo/static/ -r
 ```

 7. Issue a `hugo serve` command in your hugo site folder to start the Hugo server.
+Note that from within this repo when testing, the image path in the markdown will need to be changed from `/images` to `./images` for the images to be visible.
 8. Open your browser and navigate to your Hugo site's URL to test the new content.
 Typically, `http://localhost:1313/`.
 9. After testing, commit and push your code to your remote repo (GitHub, GitLab, Bitbucket, etc.) to invoke a CI/CD pipeline to deploy your Hugo site to the hosting service/CDN of your choice.